jaredAnders/algorithm-challenges/ruby/cipher/README.md

 ##### Footnote

 1. Note the method described at the link is a bit different, in that duplicate letters are not removed from the keyword.
 It makes programming significantly easier to just mutate the keyword to contain only unique letters, as described here.

+## Instructions

+Simply run 'ruby decryptor.rb' from the command line and follow the prompts.